-We have been discussing at several places that the basic function of generating the final
+We have been discussing at several places that the basic function of generating the final output is done by means of a two-way process.
+One is the hash function which converts the

 In this connection, it is also stated that in order to provide the highest security, the degree and the depth of the output are provided by the algorithm.